-229 3.2.
-ICHQ10 Pharmaceutical Quality System [2]
+3.2.
+ICHQ10 Pharmaceutical Quality System [4]

-The International Conference on Harmonisation's (ICH) quality guidelines Q8, Q9, Q10 and Q11 identify important key focus areas for a pharmaceutical quality system.
-[2,12-14].
+243 The International Conference on Harmonisation's (ICH) quality guidelines Q8, Q9, Q10 and Q11 identify 244 important key focus areas for a pharmaceutical quality system [4-7].

-Of these, ICH Q10 is the most relevant for quality culture because it describes a comprehensive model for an effective pharmaceutical quality management system.
-It is based on International Organization for Standardization (ISO) quality concepts, including applicable good manufacturing practice (GMP) regulations, and also integrates with ICH Q8 Pharmaceutical Development and ICH Q9 Quality Risk Management.
-The ICH Q10 guidance provides the following parameters: Management Responsibilities and Review;
+245 Of these, ICH Q10 is the most relevant for quality culture because it describes a comprehensive model for an 246 effective pharmaceutical quality management system.
+It is based on International Organization for 247 Standardization (ISO) quality concepts, including applicable good manufacturing practice (GMP) regulations, 248 and integrates with ICH Q8 Pharmaceutical Development and ICH Q9 Quality Risk Management.

-237 Knowledge Management, Corrective and Preventive Action, Change Management, Quality Risk
+- 249 The ICH Q10 guidance provides the following parameters: Management Responsibilities and Review; - 250 Knowledge Management, Corrective and Preventive Action, Change Management, Quality Risk - 251 Management, Process Performance and Product Quality Monitoring.

-Management, Process Performance and Product Quality Monitoring, and Cultural Excellence Enablers (Organizational, technical, and tools enablers).
+252 ICH Q10 is a model for a pharmaceutical quality system that can be implemented throughout the different

-240 ICH Q10 is a model for a pharmaceutical quality system that can be implemented throughout the different 241 stages of a product lifecycle.
-Much of the content of ICH Q10 applicable to manufacturing sites is currently 242 specified by regional GMP requirements.
-ICH Q10 is not intended to create any new expectations beyond 243 current regulatory requirements.
-Consequently, the content of ICH Q10 that is additional to current regional 244 GMP requirements is optional.
-ICH Q10 demonstrates industry and regulatory authorities' support of an 245 effective pharmaceutical quality system to enhance the quality and availability of medicines around the world 246 in the interest of public health.
-Implementation of ICH Q10 throughout the product lifecycle should facilitate 247 innovation and continual improvement and strengthen the link between pharmaceutical development and 248 manufacturing activities.
+- stages of a product lifecycle.
+Much of the content of ICH Q10 applicable to manufacturing sites is currently - specified by regional GMP requirements.
+ICH Q10 is not intended to create any new expectations beyond - 255 current regulatory requirements.
+Certain elements of ICH Q10 may not be explicit requirements, depending on - regional requirements.
+For instance, GMP also does not typically encompass the earliest product development - 257 phase in which a dosage form is being selected but does kick in when product formulation and packaging is - 258 chosen and when batch experimentation begins for purposes of process development.
+GMP also does not - specify a requirement for ICH Q10 elements such as quality manual, a DOE-based design space, enhanced - approaches using PAT, or changes in business environment and objectives.
+ICH Q10 demonstrates industry - and regulatory authorities' support of an effective pharmaceutical quality system to enhance the quality and - availability of medicines around the world in the interest of public health.
+Implementation of ICH Q10 - 263 throughout the product lifecycle should facilitate innovation and continual improvement and strengthen the - link between pharmaceutical development and manufacturing activities.

 This guideline applies to the systems supporting the development and manufacture of pharmaceutical drug substances and drug products, including biotechnology and biological products, throughout the product lifecycle.
-Although not implicitly explained in ICH Q10, it does align with the foundational elements/concepts in this standard that are critical for a successful quality culture (0).
+Although not explicitly stated, ICH Q10 aligns with the foundational elements/concepts in this proposed standard that are critical for a successful quality culture (2).